Fritz Haarmann: Known and alleged murders

 Between 1918 and 1924, Haarmann committed at least twenty-four murders, although he is suspected of murdering a minimum of twenty-seven.
 All of his victims were males between the ages of 10 and 22, the majority of whom were in their mid- to late-teens.
 The victims were lured back to one of three addresses in which Haarmann is known to have resided throughout those years.
-He is known to have killed upon the promise of assistance, accommodation, work, or under the pretense of arrest.
+He is known to have killed upon the promise of assistance, accommodation, work, or under the pretence of arrest.
 At Haarmann's apartment, the victim was typically given food and drink before Haarmann bit into his Adam's apple, often as he was strangled.
 Often this caused the victim to die of asphyxiation, but on several occasions Haarmann bit completely through his victims' Adams apple and trachea.
 (Haarmann referred to the act of biting through his victims' neck as his "love bite".)

 All of Haarmann's known victims were dismembered before their bodies were discarded, usually in the Leine River, although the dismembered body of his first known victim had simply been buried, and the body of his last victim had been thrown into a lake located at the entrance to the Herrenhausen Gardens.

-Haarmann typically kept his victims' personal possessions, for himself or for his lover, Hans Grans, or they were sold on the black market through criminal contacts both men had established at Hanover Central Station.
+Haarmann typically kept his victims' personal possessions for himself or his lover, Hans Grans.
+Alternatively, they would be sold on the black market through criminal contacts he and Grans had established at Hanover Central Station.
 However, the personal possessions of some victims were sold to legitimate retailers.
 In several instances, both Haarmann and Grans gave possessions belonging to various victims to acquaintances as gifts.

-Following Haarmann's arrest, rumors circulated that Haarmann ate the flesh of his victims, or sold it on the black market as pork or horse meat.
-Although no evidence was ever produced to confirm these theories, Haarmann was known to be an active trader in contraband meat, which was invariably boneless, diced and often sold as ground meat.
-When asked where he obtained the meat, Haarmann sometimes said he had gotten it from a butcher named "Karl," although investigators would later note that the stories Haarmann told his acquaintances regarding the origins of this individual varied.
+Following Haarmann's arrest, rumours circulated that Haarmann ate the flesh of his victims, or sold it on the black market as pork or horse meat.
+Although no evidence was ever produced to confirm these theories, Haarmann was known to be an active trader in contraband meat, which was invariably boneless, diced, and often sold as ground meat.
+When asked where he obtained the meat, Haarmann sometimes said he had obtained the produce from a butcher named "Karl", although investigators would later note that the stories Haarmann told his acquaintances regarding the origins of this individual varied.